1918–1920 New York City rent strikes: 1920

 When the New York State Assembly met on January 7, the five elected Socialist party members were sworn in.
-Shortly after, Speaker Thaddeus C. Sweet called the assembly members Claessens, DeWitt, Orr, Solomon, and Waldman of the Socialist Party to the front of the chamber.
+Shortly after, Speaker Thaddeus C. Sweet called the assembly members August Claessens, Samuel DeWitt, Samuel Orr, Charles Solomon and Louis Waldman of the Socialist Party to the front of the chamber.
 Sweet denounced them for being "inimical" to the best interests of the US and New York State.
 Then, by a vote of 140 to 6 they were suspended from the assembly by their colleagues.
 Afterwards, a prolonged fight of several months on whether to make the suspension permanent began.
 This culminated with the Socialist members being fully expelled on April 1, at 3 a.m., before the Assembly Committee on the Judiciary after a 14-hour trial, under the premise that they could not be "consistent and loyal" while being members of the Socialist Party.
 The five party members had been deeply involved with supporting the rent strikes.